ijjustinKim/Image-Inpainting/README.md

 ![alt text](data/img/Amazing_jellyfish_corrupted_by_text.png)
 ![alt text](data/img/expected.png)
 ## Introduction
-This is an assignment of Introduction to Machine Learning at University of Toronto.
-The task is for students to complete RBF Regression method in order to inpaint the corrupted picture.
+This is an assignment from the Introduction to Machine Learning course at the University of Toronto.
+The task is to complete the RBF Regression method to inpaint the corrupted picture.
 ## Credit
 This assignment was originally created by Prof. David Fleet and his TAs, B. Chan and S. wei.
 However, all the tasks were completed by myself.
 ### Requirements